 For Administrators and Staff

-University staff and administrators responsible for a new program, innovation or policy that they believe should be announced to the news media should contact University Communications.
-University Communications is the only office that can issue an official news release on behalf of the University.
+University staff and administrators responsible for a new program, innovation or policy that they believe should be announced to the news media should contact Strategic Marketing and Communications.
+Strategic Marketing and Communications is the only office that can issue an official news release on behalf of the University.

 Administrators and staff are often contacted directly by the media for comment about issues regarding the University, individual members of the University community or higher education policies and trends.
-It is important to consult with University Communications prior to your interview.
-The professionals in University Communications can assist by determining the reporter’s deadline, with gathering information needed for a response and with advising on policies, rules and regulations relevant to the response.
+It is important to consult with Strategic Marketing and Communications prior to your interview.
+The professionals in Strategic Marketing and Communications can assist by determining the reporter’s deadline, with gathering information needed for a response and with advising on policies, rules and regulations relevant to the response.
 When needed, the news staff can provide basic media training.

-Staff and administrators contacted by a reporter about any issue concerning the University should call the Office of University Communications before making any comment.
+Staff and administrators contacted by a reporter about any issue concerning the University should call the Office of Strategic Marketing and Communications before making any comment.
 In the event of an emergency, the office coordinates emergency communications with campus-based and external outlets.